-Look straight across the match table, starting from your observations and see if there are satellite observations for the same altitude.
-If you see satellite information (cloud altitude, cloud phase, cloud opacity, and cloud cover), then you AND the satellite agree that there were clouds at that level!
+Look straight across the match table, and see if there are satellite observations for the same altitude (HIGH, MID, and/or LOW) that you observed.
+If you see satellite information (cloud altitude, cloud phase, cloud opacity, and cloud cover) for the same altitude you reported, then you AND the satellite agree that there were clouds at that level!

 Researchers are interested in your viewpoint of cloud observations compared to satellite data for various reasons.
 Remember, satellites do not report cloud types, but do report cloud altitude, cloud cover, cloud opacity, and cloud phase.

 1. Satellites can only see the top of clouds